neelsmith/LATN102-05-S21/docs/index.md

 ## Announcements

 - **Feb.
+5**: Monday assignment to be added after quick review of quiz 1!
+- **Feb.
 5**: [breakout rooms today](./breakouts/)
 - **Feb.
 5**: CBL lab sections begin next week *at the same times as last semester* (two on Monday, one on Tuesday, **not** on Wednesday as listed in STAR!)
 - **Feb.
 5**: [first translation assignment now available](./checklist/translation1/)